telerik/xaml-docs/controls/raddiagram/howto/raddiagrams-mvvm.md

 >tip You can download a runnable project of the demonstrated example from our online SDK repository [here](https://github.com/telerik/xaml-sdk), after navigating to __Diagram/MVVM__.

-## Using MVVM to bind SourceConnectorPosition and TargetConnectorPosition properties
+## Bind the source and target connector positions of the connection

 To bind the __SourceConnectorPoistion__ and __TargetConnectorPoistion__ properties of the RadDiagramConnection you can create string properties in your __LinkViewModelBase<NodeViewModelBase>__ class.
 The next step is to create an implicit style to bind them in XAML.